jonduan/proposal/_posts/2016-12-11-climate-change.md

 -         Express an informed opinion on the scope and urgency of the efforts needed to both mitigate and adapt to climate change.

 ### Course Outline
-About Climate Change: The Science: Course Information and Start of Term SurveysClick ↓
+About Climate Change: The Science: Course Information

-In this section, you can learn about the course structure, the people involved, how to do well, and learn other information about the course.
-There are two Start-of-Term Surveys.
-Survey participation goes toward your marks in the course.
-Thank you for completing these - you are helping us improve the course for the future.
-Module 1: Course Introduction and State of the ScienceClick ↓
+#### Module 1: Course Introduction and State of the ScienceClick ↓

       1.1 Course Introductions - introduce yourself on the map.
 Meet other participants.
       1.2 State of the science.
 By the end of this section, you will be able to: